 - Media must identify Seattle Children’s providers and staff by their Seattle Children's title in stories related to their work at the hospital or research institute.

-- Our patients’ well-being as well as our families’ confidentiality is our highest priority.
-A signed consent form from the family is required for confirmation of the patient at our hospital as well as release of condition or other information.
+The safety, well-being and privacy of our patients are our highest priorities.
+A signed consent form from a patient’s legal guardian is required before any information can be shared about the patient, which includes confirmation that the patient is at our hospital and the release of condition or other information.
 We cannot honor prior consent from another hospital.

-- We require the full name as well as the correct spelling of the patient’s name in order to proceed with consent.
+We require the correct spelling of the patient’s first and last name in order to proceed with consent.
 This is to protect any patients with similar names who may also be in our hospital.